Skip to main content

 Critically evaluate what you find

-Criteria to keep in mind when choosing and using sources:
+Criteria to keep in mind when choosing and using both print and online sources:

-• Authority - Who wrote the source?
+- Authority - Who wrote the source?
 Is the author credible?
 What are the author's credentials (educational background, past writing, experience) in this area?
 Have you seen the author's name cited in other sources or bibliographies?
 Respected authors are cited frequently by other scholars.
 For this reason, always note names that appear in many different sources.
 Who published the source?
-Check the domain of the document - what institution publishes this document?
+Is the publisher scholarly (university press, scholarly associations)?
+Commercial?
+Government agency?
+Self (“vanity”) press?
+For online information, check the domain of the document - what institution publishes this document?